gauravmeena0708/logsec/pages/COL761 Data Mining.md

 	- DB scan
 		- Density based scans - find out all high density based regions
 		- inputs required -> maximum radius of neighborhood, minimum number of points in neighborhood
+		- **Directly density reachable**: if two points are directly reachable through sequential series of points in dense areas
+		- if P1, P2, P3 are density reachable to Pn ... all points P1, P2, P3 have to be core points
+		-
+		-
+		-